 Mathematics

 The Mathematics Program at Oxnard College offers courses to meet the needs of a variety of students.
-Whether you wish to refresh your math skills, complete the requirements for your Associate degree, or transfer to a four-year institution, we have the right course for you.
+Whether you wish to transfer to a four-year institution, complete the requirements for your Associate degree, or refresh your math skills, we have the right course for you.

 Our standard courses range from Algebra through Calculus, Differential Equations, and Linear Algebra.
-Furthermore, courses such as Statistics, Business Calculus, and Math for Elementary School Teachers give the student special tools for competing in specific careers or programs.
+Furthermore, courses such as Statistics, Business Calculus, and Math for Elementary School Teachers give the students special tools for competing in specific careers or programs.
+Please see a counselor and Program Maps and Career to help you decide the right math course for you.

 University of California Limitation on Transfer of Statistics Courses